 According to the World Health Organization, iron deficiency is the most common and widespread nutritional disorder in the world in both developing and industrialized countries, affecting over 30% of the world’s population and mainly affecting women of reproductive age.
-Much of this is due to childbearing and menstruation.
-Some common symptoms of anemia include a lack of energy or fatigue, shortness of breath, headache, irritability, and dizziness.
-This is because a body lacking in iron cannot carry oxygen to the cells.
-It also cannot make sufficient ATP, which is our body’s main fuel or energy currency.
+Much of this is due to loss of blood during childbirth and menstruation.
+However, malabsorption, viral infections and celiac disease account for some percentage as well.

-Sources: There are two forms of dietary iron: heme and non-heme.
+On a whole, vegetarians are at more of a risk for anemia than meat eaters.
+There are two forms of dietary iron: heme and non-heme.
 Heme iron is found in meat, fish, and poultry, and is absorbed very efficiently by the body.
 Non-heme iron, found in plants such as lentils, beans, molasses, leafy greens, flours, cereals and grains (either naturally occurring or fortified), is not as well absorbed as heme iron.
 In fact, only 1% to 7% of the non-heme iron in staples such as rice, black beans, soybeans and wheat is absorbed when consumed as a single food.
-Consuming these foods with a small amount of animal protein will increase absorption, as will sources of Vitamin C. Vitamin C is easily obtained by eating ample vegetables and fruits.
+However, it is not necessary to eat meat to maintain sufficient iron levels as evidenced by many cultures that are predominately vegetarian.

-Interference: Several food components interfere with iron absorption.
+Several food components interfere with iron absorption.
 Grains and beans contain phytate or phytic acid, which significantly reduces iron absorption.
-Phytate is considered an anti-nutrient.
-This means it can actually prevent nutrients from being absorbed in the body, resulting in deficiency.
-To neutralize phytic acid, beans and grains should be soaked overnight or at least for a few hours in water with acid from either lemon or vinegar.
+Phytates are considered an anti-nutrient.
+This means they actually prevent nutrients from being absorbed in the body, resulting in deficiency.
+To neutralize phytic acid, soak beans and grains overnight or at least for a few hours in water with acid from either lemon or vinegar.
 You can also purchase sprouted beans and grains.